Kevlar501/Assignment-2/README.md

 The Site has also been deployed to Netlify for an easier viewing experience.
 If you wish, you can navigate to /*URL*/ to avoid installing and running Eleventy.

+### Github

+The files are also uploaded to a GitHub repository found at the following URL: https://github.com/Kevlar501/Assignment-2

 ## Technologies

 * [Eleventy](https://www.11ty.dev/)